-Greene County Schools cancels all Fall sports for first 9 weeks
+Greene County Schools cancels all fall sports for first 9 weeks

 “I understand where we are in the state of Alabama and the impact of football,” Jones said.
 “But in all reality, if it’s unsafe for kids to report to school, I don’t see a way that it’s safe for them to participate in extracurricular activities.”

 These sports include football, volleyball and cross country.
-Greene County High School Head Football Coach, Corey Cockrell, agreed with the decision calling it “the right thing to do.”
+Corey Cockrell, head football coach at Greene County High School, agreed with the decision, calling it the right thing to do.

 “It is something that is hurtful to the community, but we understand that the superintendent and Principal Simmons are doing what’s best for the community and what’s best for the players, students and staff,” Cockrell said.